ericzardo/EricZardo/README.md

 ### Hi, I'm Eric Zardo 👋

-Studying Computer Engineering and Learning to code!
+Studying development and learning to code!